BGI-Qingdao/SLR-superscaffolder/src/main/README.md

 Contain some structures special designed for this scaffolder.
 All of those structures are used in at least two applications.

+## test

+Do unittest for all codes in utils.

 --------------------------